sand-lang/documentation/README.md

-# SAN documentation
+# Xenon documentation

-Standard libraries and syntax documentation for SAN.
+Standard libraries and syntax documentation for Xenon.